Miami Code Enforcement Issues Settled Quickly And Affordably

 6. Order to Correct the Violation: The owner of the property is again directed to correct the problem.

-7. Order to Demolish the Structure: If the owner still does not correct the issue, the local municipality will have the building demolished and will bill the owner for the cost.
+7. Order to Demolish the Structure: If the owner still does not correct the issue, Dade County will have the building demolished and will bill the owner for the cost.

 After the process reaches the fifth step, it will be a matter of public record; this ensures that the title company will catch the issue and ensure that the sales process for the property continues no further until the issue is fixed.
 However, steps one through four can be a gray area that can cause massive headaches for buyers if they are not careful.